Wasps FC: Men 2011–12 season

 In 2011-12 the first XV had a record-breaking season, winning all 18 games in Herts & Middlesex 1 to gain promotion to London 3 North West.
 Highlights included doing the double over both Hackney RFC and Old Priorians RFC, the closest challengers for the title.

 Men 2010–11 season

 In 2010-11 the first XV was relegated from London 3 North West back to Herts & Middlesex 1.
-The second XV competed in Middlesex Merit Table 4 league.
+The second XV competed in the Middlesex Merit Table 4 league.

 Men 2009–10 season

 The 2009-10 season was a very successful one for Wasps FC.
 Fielding two senior men's sides, the first XV won promotion from Herts & Middlesex 1 into London 3 North West and the second XV won the Middlesex Merit Table 5 League, gaining promotion into the Middlesex Merit Table 4 league in the process.
-On the back of these successes it was announced the club would once again be fielding a third XV for the 2010-11 season.
+On the back of these successes, it was announced the club would once again be fielding a third XV for the 2010-11 season.